 Now, imagine another scenario: What if you adopt your pet, but five years down the road, you injure yourself and can no longer care for your pet?
+A good rescue will always take the pet back.
 You will want to ask the rescue if it has a rehoming policy.
 That’s why reliable rescues in Canada should be picky.

 Origin of the Animal and Vet expenses

 Vet visits are another critical point to filter your research.
-Natural questions such as where your pet comes from and has it been to the vet will raise, and if your rescue can’t answer correctly, you should keep on.
+Natural questions such as where your pet comes from are important, and if your rescue can’t answer correctly, you should move on.

 For example, in Kelowna, many dogs come from Texas, and in Texas, there are lots of canine heartworm cases.

-Rescue’s adoption fees never cover wet expenses in Canada.
+Rescue’s adoption fees rarely cover full vet expenses in Canada.
 In other words, the rescue will typically fundraise for their animals’ vet visits before putting them up for adoption.

-A reputable rescue will complete all of an animal’s medical steps before putting it up for adoption.
+A reputable rescue will ensure the pet is spayed or neutered before putting it up for adoption.
 To make sure you are working with a reputable rescue, ask for the veterinarian’s paperwork and where they got their vaccines.